Real-life Queer Love Story Inspired by Life is Strange

 A future unfolding in front of us.

-In a Life Is Strange theme.
+All of it wrapped in a Life Is Strange theme.

 It felt surreal.
 Like one of those moments in the game where the music swells and time slows down.
 Except this time, there was no rewind button.
-And I didn’t need one.

 After that, we got a tattoo together - a design that blends elements of the original Life Is Strange and Life Is Strange: True Colors, the one we played side by side.
-Two games, two eras, one shared story.
-It’s more than ink.
-It’s a reminder of how fiction can become something tangible.
-Something permanent.
-Something shared.

-What I love most is how connecting this game has been for us.
 It wasn’t just a common interest.
 It became a thread woven through our relationship - from first message to proposal to shared tattoos.

 And now we’re counting down the days until the new game releases in March.
 Another story to experience together.
 Another set of choices.
 Another soundtrack that will probably live in our playlist for years.